BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 # The Barnes Spelunker Implementation

-This Barnes Collection Spelunker is a group of services and scripts that pulls data from a TMS endpoint into a more usable form.
+The Barnes Collection Spelunker is a group of services and scripts that pulls data from a TMS into a more searchable and flexible form.
 A tms-to-csv exporter script and service exports a set of collection object properties into a CSV (comma separated value) file.
 A separate csv-to-elasticsearch script imports that CSV file into an Elasticsearch index.
 There is also a iiif script for tiling and uploading images using go-ifff (installation instructions for go-iiif can be found at https://github.com/thisisaaronland/go-iiif).
 Finally, a dashboard microservice displays the current state of all the mircoservices, and all exported data in all formats.

 ![Architechture](./misc/ARCHITECTURE.png)